yoozzeek/zk-lisp/README.md

 ## Roadmap

 * Property and fuzz test coverage
-* Complex types such as vector, struct and tuple
+* Complex types such as vectors and structs
-* Examples and templates
+* Examples, templates and better code-docs
 * Website, documentation and online REPL
 * Program events and logs
 * Cross-program invocations